muxi-ai/cli/docs/TUI-DESIGN.md

 ╭──────────────────────────────────────────────────────────────╮
 │ [+] Add new agent                                            │
 │──────────────────────────────────────────────────────────────│
-│ ℹ This formation has A2A enabled.
+│ This formation has A2A enabled.
 You can make this agent      │ │ visible externally for Agent-to-Agent communication.         │ ╰──────────────────────────────────────────────────────────────╯
 ```